lammps/lammps/doc/src/Developer_unittest.rst

 Tests for individual LAMMPS commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These tests are a bit more complex as they require to first create a :cpp:class:`LAMMPS <LAMMPS_NS::LAMMPS>` class instance and then use the :doc:`C++ API <Cplusplus>` to pass individual commands to that LAMMPS instance.
+The tests ``unittest/commands`` are a bit more complex as they require to first create a :cpp:class:`LAMMPS <LAMMPS_NS::LAMMPS>` class instance and then use the :doc:`C++ API <Cplusplus>` to pass individual commands to that LAMMPS instance.
 For that reason these tests use a googletest "test fixture", i.e. a class derived from ``testing::Test`` that will create (and delete) the required LAMMPS class instance for each set of tests in a TEST_F() function.
 Please see the individual source files for different examples of setting up suitable test fixtures.
 Here is an example for implementing a test using a fixture by first checking the default value and then issuing LAMMPS commands and checking whether they have the desired effect:

 .. code-block:: c++